marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 Three attributes currently are defined for PowerPC configurations:
 ``altivec``, :gcc-attr:`ms_struct` and ``gcc_struct``.

-.. index:: ms_struct variable attribute, PowerPC

-.. index:: gcc_struct variable attribute, PowerPC
+.. index:: ms_struct variable attribute, PowerPC, gcc_struct variable attribute, PowerPC

 For full documentation of the struct attributes please see the documentation in :ref:`x86-variable-attributes`.